+Our evaluation process is straightforward – start with the best in class lineups from such vendors as Dell, HP, Lenovo, etc. and narrow down the list based on cost, performance, battery life, productivity features and support among others.
 Most businesses manage their hardware and purchasing based on a fixed lifecycle or technology refresh schedule.
 In my personal experience and where I work now, this has typically been around 3 years.
 This helps with budgeting and projecting fixed costs for the business when it comes to hardware acquisition.

 Factors To ConsiderSo what do you look for when considering buying a business laptop that should work well in terms of the needs of the organization and its users for the next few years?
 This, of course, will be different for each business, but certain factors tend to remain constant.
-Here’s what I would consider to be important when it comes to purchasing several PCs for your business:
+Here is what I would consider important when it comes to purchasing several PCs for your business:

 - Battery life

-I’ve seen managers and other admin people involved with equipment purchasing decisions base their selection solely on price, believing they would be saving the business money in the long run by purchasing the cheapest laptops they could find.
-While this may have worked at some point in the past, this is an overly simplistic and in my view a short-sighted approach to computer purchasing in general and laptop purchasing in particular.
+CostI have seen managers and other admin people involved with equipment purchasing decisions base their selection solely on price, believing they would be saving the business money in the end by purchasing the cheapest laptops they could find.
+While this may have worked at some point in the past, this is an overly simplistic and in my view a shortsighted approach to computer purchasing in general and laptop purchasing in particular.
 Why do I say that?
-Well, let’s consider the impact of these mobile systems.
+Well, let us consider the impact of these mobile systems.

 Firstly, with a highly mobile workforce, it is imperative that the equipment selected realistically match their needs because once this investment is made, there is no really easy way to make changes as was the case with desktop computers where extra memory could be added easily or a hard drive swapped out, etc. While not technically impossible to do with a laptop, it is progressively more difficult, expensive, time consuming and ultimately more disruptive to the end user to do this after the equipment has already been purchased and deployed.

 Secondly, purchasing the cheapest possible computer hardware implies by definition that any cost savings realized come at the expense of having cut corners either by the laptop vendor or in terms of features, usability and/or reliability.
-This strategy typically ends up costing more in the long run than having purchased better suited computers to begin with in terms of extra time needed and productivity lost.
+This strategy typically ends up costing more in the long run than having purchased better-suited computers to begin with in terms of extra time needed and productivity lost.
 So I would advise spending some time upfront identifying hardware needs (not wants) to address any existing issues and make improvements.